mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2_remote_attestation.md

 - `openenclave/attestation/attester.h`: provides functions to perform remote attestation and to verify attestation evidence.
 We will need this for generating the evidence.
 - `openenclave/attestation/sgx/evidence.h`: defines structures and functions for attestation evidence, specifically for Intel SGX Enclaves.
 - `openenclave/attestation/sgx/report.h`: provides functions for generating reports that attest to the current state of an SGX Enclave.

+### The implementation

+We will be implementing two different concepts to show the difference between two different possible implementations.

+- **Generating the report** inside the enclave : The usual implementation for Intel SGX, is to generate the running enclave's report,  and sign it outside using the Quoting Enclave (Which is one of the architectural enclaves).
+This quote is then used to be verified by the third-party.

+- **Generating an evidence**.
+As defined by the IETF:
+    >   Evidence is a set of Claims about the Target Environment that reveal operational status, health, configuration, or construction that have security relevance.

+    In Open Enclave, we have the possibility to generate this evidence that is conform to the RFC standardization.
+A verifier can then take this evidence and compute it's results even if the format is different (it can be a JWT, X.509 certificate or other).

 ____________________________________________________________